Tomtss/partner-api-docs/maas-pro.md

   -H "X-Auth-Token: $TOKEN"
 ```

 API endpoints available for the mobility partner, are protected with token authentication using the key `X-Auth-Token` in the request header with the token you received from Voi when signing up.
+The token lasts 3 years we will send a new token to your partner-email-adress in advance of its expiration.

 ## Header Parameters